sv-oss/github-pr-labels-buildkite-plugin/README.md

-# Github PR Labels Buildkite Plugin
+# GitHub PR Labels Buildkite Plugin

 Retrieve the labels associated with a GitHub Pull Request and publish them as environment variable and/or build meta-data.